The Mother of Us All:

 “There’s a mantra that Roy always repeated: ‘Never turn your back on these animals.’
 Every night he realized he took his life in his hands.”

-Also with his North Node, or overall Karmic Destiny in this life cycle placed in the maternal sign of Cancer in the 12 House of unconditional love, spirituality, and heightened consciousness of all living things, Roy Horn and his big beautiful cats draw ever closer to that Universal source of light and love which is the Mother of Us All.
+With his natal North Node, or overall Karmic Destiny in this life cycle placed in the maternal sign of Cancer in the 12 House of unconditional love, spirituality, and heightened consciousness of all living things, Roy Horn and his big beautiful cats draw ever closer to that Universal source of light and love which is the Mother of Us All.

 *Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.